run-ai/docs/docs/developer/researcher-rest-api/overview.md

 # Researcher REST API

-The purpose of the Researcher REST API is to provide an easy-to-use web interface for submitting, listing and deleting jobs.
+The purpose of the Researcher REST API is to provide an easy-to-use web interface for submitting, listing and deleting Jobs.

 There are other APIs that each the same functionality.
 Specifically: